clover/remote-pay-cloud/README.md

 ...
 }
 ```
 There are many ways the Clover Connector object can be configured.
-This includes a direct connection with a browser as shown here, connecting using a browser via the cloud (similar to the example above), or connecting using a Node.js application.
+This includes a direct connection with a browser as shown here, using a browser to connect through the cloud (similar to the example above), or connecting using a Node.js application.

 ##### Define a listener that will listen for events produced by the Clover Connector
 The functions implemented will be called as the connector encounters the events.
-These functions can be found in the clover.remotepay.ICloverConnectorListener.
+These functions can be found in the `clover.remotepay.ICloverConnectorListener`.
 ```
 export class StandAloneExampleCloverConnectorListener extends Clover.remotepay.ICloverConnectorListener {
 ...
 }
 ```
 ##### Create the Clover Connector Factory object
 The factory can be obtained using the builder.
 If unspecified, the factory will produce 1.1.0 compatible connectors.
-Here we specify the 1.2 version.
+This example specifies the 1.2 version.
 ```
 let configuration = {};
 configuration[Clover.CloverConnectorFactoryBuilder.FACTORY_VERSION] =